 Year-End Status.
-Construction and renovation of the rail line, tunnels and bridges has begun on both sides of the border.
+Construction and renovation of the rail line, tunnels and bridges has begun on the Mexico side.
 In Mexico, land acquisition has begun on the line to El Sauzal.
 The railroad is a priority of Baja California Governor Francisco Vega de Lamadrid.
 Pacific Imperial Railroad and Baja California Rail have appeared together at the SBC Stakeholders Working Committee Meetings.